zeroincombenze/tools/z0bug_odoo/docs/rtd_usage.rst

 Create all record from declared data.

 This function starts the test workflow creating the test environment.
-Test data must be declared before engage this function with declare_all_data() function (see above). setup_env may be called more times with different group value.
+Test data must be declared before engage this function by file .csv or file .xlsx or by source declaration TEST_<MODEL>.

+setup_env may be called more times with different group value.
 If it is called with the same group, it recreates the test environment with declared values; however this feature might do not work for some reason: i.e. if test creates a paid invoice, the setup_env() cannot unlink invoice.
 If you want to recreate the same test environment, assure the conditions for unlink of all created and tested records.

-If you create more test environment with different group you can use all data, even record created by different group.
+If you create more test environment with different group you can grow the data during test execution with complex scenario.
-In this way you can test a complex process the evolved scenario.
+In this way you can create functional tests not only regression tests.

-def setup_env(self, lang=None, locale=None, group=None):

-    Args:
+| Args:
-        lang (str): install & load specific language locale (str): install locale module with CoA; i.e l10n_it group (str): if supplied select specific group data; default is "base"
+|     lang (str): install & load specific language
+|     locale (str): install locale module with CoA; i.e l10n_it
+|     group (str): if supplied select specific group data; default is "base"
+|     source (str): values are ("local"|"zerobug")
+|     setup_list (list): list of Odoo modelS; if missed use TEST_SETUP_LIST
+|     data_dir (str): data directory, default is "tests/data"
+|

-    Returns:
+| Returns:
-        None
+|     None

 resource_edit
 ~~~~~~~~~~~~~